 After spending some time in the naturalist’s heaven at the Heritance Kandalama, climb the 1,840 steps to the Mihintale rock - a key monument for Buddhists.
 Check out the Mahakanadarawa stone bridge that has been suspended in the middle of the dense forest since the 7th century.
 The 2,500-year-old irrigation system is still in place and working.
 Retire to the Heritance Kandalama for the evening.

 Your journey moves 2 hours away to the picturesque, quaint lake town of Kandy.
 The little town is considered Sri Lanka’s hill capital.
 That afternoon, enjoy touring the plush Royal Botanical Gardens of Peradeniya and the Temple of the Tooth.
 The temple earned its name for containing an actual tooth belonging to Buddha.
 It’s been in the temple since the 4th-century.
-We recommend spending the night at the adorable Kandy House.
-This small boutique hotel is designed as a private manor house in a stunning natural background.

 Enjoy a peaceful day in natural Kandy.
 Relax or stroll around Kandy Lake in the middle of the town.
 Feel tranquil as you visit the Udawattekele Sanctuary and explore the Primeval Forest.
 For all the tea aficionados - the Tea Museum is an unexpected treat in the town.
 Spend your final evening in the sleepy town at your hotel.